tml/cadmus/src/Chapter-1/Part IV: Arithmetic.md

 int z = x / y;
 ```

-Beware as x and y are ints z is also an int, and if you remember ints are whole numbers so whatever z comes out to be will be rounded down to the nearest integer.
-For example, if `x` were 7, `y` were 5, then `z` were 1.
+Beware, as x and y are ints z is also an int, and if you remember, ints are whole numbers, so whatever z comes out to be will be rounded down to the nearest integer (i.e. whole number).
+For example, if `x` was 7, and `y` was 5, then `z` would be `1` when `x` is divide by `y`.

-To avoid this problem you can use a double instead, so if p is a double equal to 7.0 and q is a double 5.0, we could do the following:
+To avoid this problem you can use a double instead, so if `p` is a double equal to `7.0` and `q` is a double `5.0`, we could do the following:

 ```java
 double p = 7;